aalva500-prog/UNAPEC-Verification-and-Validation/README.md

+## Author: Aaron Alvarez

 ## UNAPEC Verification and Validation

-### Application created to simulate course selection for a student at UNAPEC.
+### Purpose: Application created to simulate the selection of courses for a student at UNAPEC (Dominican Republic).